Do YOU have Turtle Neck? How to Combat Head Forward Posture.

 The Epidemic of Turtle Neck

-Turtle neck is otherwise known as head forward posture.
-It has become an epidemic primarily born of electronic device use such as phones, computers, tablets, and televisions.
-Turtle neck is happening to younger and younger people.
-An interesting study in the International Journal of Advanced Research titled Effects of Forward Head Posture on Balance in Young Adults (Jain et al., 2019) studied college age students.
+An interesting study in the International Journal of Advanced Research titled Effects of Forward Head Posture on Balance in Young Adults (Jain et al., 2019) studied college-age students.
 The students were divided into two groups.
-One group had forward head posture and the other did not.
-Then the students had their balance tested.
+One group had forward head posture, and the other did not.
+Then, the students had their balance tested.
 It’s not hard to guess which group had normal balance and which did not.
-Clearly the students with head forward posture demonstrated poor balance compared to those without.
+The students with head forward posture demonstrated poor balance compared to those without.
 But why?

 Fascia’s Role in Turtle Neck

-Consequences of Thickening Fascia and Turtle Neck
+Consequences of Thickening Fascia From Turtle Neck

-Falls
+Falls and Balance

-According to the study referenced above there are many reasons turtle neck can cause a fall.
+According to the study referenced above, there are many reasons turtle neck can cause a fall.
 Here are three very important reasons:

 When I teach balanced walking on a beam in natural movement classes, I teach the participants to soften their bodies when on the beam.
 This enables their bodies to respond more quickly when they need to shift to maintain balance.
 If they are holding their bodies tight, they are less likely to be able to move quickly and regain their balance to prevent falling off the beam.